A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Spinors in an abstract notation

-It is well known that, in the chiral representation of the $\gamma^\mu$-matrices, a four-component Dirac spinor can be decomposed into two two-component spinors, the left-handed (LH) one and the right-handed (RH) one (see, e.g., Refs.\cite{Penrose-book,Corson,CM-book,Peskin}).
-In this section, we briefly discuss some properties of Dirac spinors in this decomposition.
-(See Appendix A of Ref.\cite{pra16-commu} for more detailed discussions.)
+In the chiral representation of the $\gamma^\mu$-matrices, a four-component Dirac spinor $U^r(\bp)$ is decomposed into two Weyl spinors, as its left-handed (LH) part and right-handed (RH) part, respectively \cite{Penrose-book,Corson,CM-book,Peskin,Itzy}.
+Specifically, the spinor $U^r(\bp)$ is written as

-One can write as $\psi(x) = U(\bp) e^{-ipx}$ a stationary solution of the Dirac equation for a free electron with a mass $m$ and with a momentum $\bp$, satisfying $p^\mu p_\mu =m^2$ with a positive $p^0>0$.
-Here, $U(\bp)$ is a four-component spinor, satisfying the stationary Dirac equation,